INFS3634/resources/androidstudio/ANDROIDISSUES.md

 [🏠 Back to Resource List](../README.md)
 # 🔌 Common Issues with Android Studio
-Please refer to the [Known Issues with Android documentation](https://developer.android.com/studio/known-issues).
+Please check the [Known Issues with Android documentation](https://developer.android.com/studio/known-issues) before reading this page.
 We will update this page as we encounter errors and find reliable fixes to these issues throughout the course.

 *No issues added so far.*